metzmitchell/rowan-remodeler-playbook/Playbooks/Archive/Raw-Exports/Client Templates/copywriting/02-CHANNEL-SPECIFIC/youtube-description-prompt.md

 Related: scripts-for-youtube.md
 ---

-# YouTube Description Generation Prompt - Rowan Build
+# YouTube Description Generation Prompt - [Your Brand]

-Use this prompt to generate YouTube descriptions from video transcripts for Rowan Build videos.
+Use this prompt to generate YouTube descriptions from video transcripts for [Your Brand] videos.
 This prompt incorporates brand voice, specific CTAs, and formatting guidelines for consistent video descriptions.

 **Note:** This prompt is for generating descriptions from transcripts.
 For description structure templates and formatting guidelines, see [scripts-for-youtube.md](scripts-for-youtube.md).